 - Bake at 350 for 30-35 minutes (I baked mine for 35)

-Probably everyone who’s made any kind of cake requiring frosting has tried to frost it right away and most likely everyone, including me, has found this to be a recipe for a crumby disaster. (pun intended)
+Probably everyone who’s made any kind of cake requiring frosting has tried to frost it right away and most likely everyone, including me, has found this to be a recipe for a crumbly disaster.

 So while my cakes continued to cool, I tackled the frosting.